bestmatteo/RiotGames_Projects/playerInfo/README.md

-# RiotAPI.
-Requesting player info.
+# RiotAPI: Requesting player's info.
 > [WARNING: All text bellow this line will be written in my native language]
 > Version v1